vishvAsa/sanskrit/vyAkaraNam/whitney/21_Chapter_XVII_DERIVATION_OF_DECLINABLE_STEMS.md

 e\.
 From `añc`-stems (407) are made a few nouns ending in `k-a`: thus, `ánūka, ápāka, upā́ka, prátīka, parāká`, etc.

 f\.
-From stems in `ṛ`, `hotrá, netrá, neṣṭrá, potrá, praçāstrá`, etc., from titles of priests; also `dhātrá, bhrātrá`, etc.
+From stems in `ṛ`, `hotrá, netrá, neṣṭrá, potrá, praśāstrá`, etc., from titles of priests; also `dhātrá, bhrātrá`, etc.

 g\.
 Other scattering cases are:
-`savidyutá, āvyuṣá, vī́rudha, kákuda, kakubhá, açúṣa, bhūmyá, sakhyá, ádhipatya, jāspatyá, araṭvá, pānḍvá`.
+`savidyutá, āvyuṣá, vī́rudha, kákuda, kakubhá, aśúṣa, bhūmyá, sakhyá, ádhipatya, jāspatyá, araṭvá, pānḍvá`.

 h\.
 The Vedic gerundives in `tva` (`tua`), made by addition of `a` to abstract noun-stems in `tu`, have been already (966 a) fully given.